Supercolony-net/PSPs/PSPs/drafts/psp-34.md

     }
   ],
   "docs": [
-    " Event emitted when an operator is enabled or disabled for an owner.", " The operator can manage all NFTs of the owner."
+    "Event emitted when an operator is enabled or disabled for an owner.", "The operator can manage all NFTs of the owner."
   ],
   "name": "ApprovalForAll"
 }